loginom/loginom-help-en-omegat/data/processors/programming/java-script/output-table.md

 **AddColumn(columninfo)**

-- columninfo — значение типа `string` или объект, реализующий интерфейс `IColumnInfo` (см.
-[Full API Description](./api-description.md)).
+- columninfo — value of the `string` type or the object that implements the `IColumnInfo` interface (refer to [Full API Description](./api-description.md)).
 The optional argument.

-Метод добавляет столбец в конец списка столбцов выходного набора, принимая в качестве аргумента имя столбца или объект, реализующий интерфейс `IColumnInfo`.
+The method adds column to the column list end of the output data set taking the column name or the object that implements the `IColumnInfo` interface as an argument.
 It returns the object that implements the `IOutputColumn` interface (refer to [Full API Description](./api-description.md)).

 %/spoiler%